fluid-project/infusion-docs/src/documents/UnderstandingInfusionComponents.md

 The Uploader allows users to add several files to a queue and then upload them all at once.
 It is actually made up of several [subcomponents](SubcomponentDeclaration.md): It has the file queue view, which displays the files currently in the queue; it has a total progress bar at the bottom.
 In turn, the file queue view component has its own subcomponents.

-### These Examples Are View Components

-All of these components are _view components_ which produce a visible UI in the browser.
-Other Infusion components expose no UI, and may run on the server in environments like node.js.

 ## What Does a Component Look Like? ##